-Heart of the City sponsors our Auckland section.
+Kiwibank sponsors our Business section.
 In return they receive advertising space in the section and a logo and credit at the bottom of each post.
-Heart of the City does not control ordinary editorial content and we have committed to publishing two pieces of sponsored content per month, which will be labelled as such.
+Kiwibank does not control ordinary editorial content and we have committed to publishing one piece of sponsored content per month, which will be labelled as such.

 Bigpipe / Gaming

 Our Gaming section sponsor, Bigpipe just want to bring you great gaming content.
 As such they fund our section, take the display advertising space and receive a credit at the bottom of Gaming section posts.
 Occasionally Josh Drummond, a Bigpipe employee and terrific feature writer, will contribute to the section or elsewhere on the site.
 His relationship to the sponsor will always be declared.